jethrocarr/puppet-speedychains/README.md

 the `-n` option, eg `iptables -n -L`.
 This isn't a speedchains limitation but rather just a default with the iptables tool on Linux.

+3. You can't use the firewall module's feature to purge all chains since this chain is technically unmanaged by Puppet, ie this will break this module:

+    resources { 'firewallchain':
+      purge => true,
+    }

+You can safely still use the purge option to purge contents of specific chains if you're using the firewall module to define your own additional chains.

 ## License
 This module is licensed under the Apache License, Version 2.0 (the "License").